feliupe/hfchallenge/README.md

 - InfiniteScroll.vue

-I think this component could encapsulate more behavior, like saving last viewed page and item and also fetch the data, through a function passed as parameter.
+I think this component could encapsulate more behavior from App.vue, like saving last viewed page and item and also fetching the data, through a function passed as parameter.
 It would be way more easy to reuse it.

 I would also have only one dataList, like describe in the line 56.